Bin-Chen-Lab/GPS/RCL/README.md

 zscore = tmp[, 7:985]
 save(meta, zscore, file = 'LINCS_NEW_LOW_DOSE_L4_MCF7.RData')
 ```
-we provide demo data of drug-induced gene expression in the MCF7 cell line (the data only serve for tutorial purpose), which can be downloaded [here](https://chenlab-data-public.s3.amazonaws.com/GPS4Drugs_RCL/LINCS_NEW_LOW_DOSE_L4_MCF7.RData).
+The demo generates MCF7 cell line's data.
+You can prepare data for other cell lines by changing the cell line name.
 Place the downloaded data in the RCL/code folder, in the same folder, run [this code file](https://github.com/Bin-Chen-Lab/GPS/blob/main/RCL/code/pre_process.R) for data pre-processing.
 This will generate two new files "unique_drug_profile.csv" and "unique_drug_value.csv" in the RCL/code folder.

 It is suggested to do gene predictability estimation before training.
 To do this, in the RCL/code folder, run [this code file](https://github.com/Bin-Chen-Lab/GPS/blob/main/RCL/code/cal_predictability.py) for gene predictability estimation.
 For tutorial purpose, we provide a result file which already contains the gene predictability results, this file can be downloaded [here](https://chenlab-data-public.s3.amazonaws.com/GPS4Drugs_RCL/Predictabilities.csv).